dropseed/p/README.md

 But that proved to be difficult as the repos got smaller, more self-contained, and spread across languages and dependency systems.

-Nobody wants to setup a `package.json` in a Python project just because you want a little command line tool that someone made in JavaScript.
+Using a Makefile is the closest thing to what we're looking for.

-Using a Makefile is the closest thing to what we're looking for, but there's a lot of things we just can't stand about them.
+Most people have `make`.
-It's just ugly, and I can't help but think that it feels like some kind of *hack*.
+But there's a lot of things we just can't stand about it (it's just ugly, and I can't help but think that it feels like some kind of *hack*).

 We've settled on the idea of using a "scripts" folder with one-off files for each task.
 Usually just bash scripts,